-Its scent is pungent with a hint of menthol, like that in eucalyptus essential oil.
-The aroma makes it evident that eucalyptus is stronger and more distinctive honey.
+Its scent is pungent with a hint of menthol.
+The aroma makes it evident that eucalyptus is a stronger and more distinctive honey.

 This liquid gold is best consumed unfiltered and unheated as raw eucalyptus honey.

 The taste is medium-sweet with a rather distinguishable herbal flavor.
-It has a hint of menthol and caramel that some identify as more like butterscotch.
+It also has a hint of caramel that some identify more like butterscotch.
 It can range from tart to sweet.